miqueleg/miqueleg.github.io/FAQ.md

 Currently we have the following workflows:

 - `axe.yml`: does some accessibility testing in your site.
 It uses the [axe cli](https://github.com/dequelabs/axe-core-npm/tree/develop/packages/cli) tool with a chrome driver to render the webpage and allow the analysis.
 Must be run manually, since fixing some of the issues is not straightforward
-- `broken-links-site.yml`: checks for broken links in your built website with the [lychee-action](https://github.com/lycheeverse/lychee-action)
-- `broken-links.yml`: checks for broken links in your repository with the [lychee-action](https://github.com/lycheeverse/lychee-action)
 - `deploy-docker-tag.yml`: adds some metadata to the docker image and pushes it to Docker Hub
 - `deploy-image.yml`: deploys a new docker image with the latest changes to Docker Hub
 - `deploy.yml`: deploys the website to GitHub Pages